BradLarson/GPUImage2/README.md

   - *threshold*: The sensitivity of the edge detection, with lower values being more sensitive.
 Ranges from 0.0 to 1.0, with 0.2 as the default
   - *quantizationLevels*: The number of color levels to represent in the final image.
 Default is 10.0

-- **SmoothToonFilter**: This uses a similar process as the GPUImageToonFilter, only it precedes the toon effect with a Gaussian blur to smooth out noise.
+- **SmoothToonFilter**: This uses a similar process as the ToonFilter, only it precedes the toon effect with a Gaussian blur to smooth out noise.
   - *blurRadiusInPixels*: The radius of the underlying Gaussian blur.
 The default is 2.0.
   - *threshold*: The sensitivity of the edge detection, with lower values being more sensitive.
 Ranges from 0.0 to 1.0, with 0.2 as the default
   - *quantizationLevels*: The number of color levels to represent in the final image.
 Default is 10.0